 There are 231 million eligible voters in the United States, but it appears that over 130 million actually voted for Hillary Clinton or Donald Trump.
 Meanwhile, 90 million decided to disregard their vote entirely and didn’t show up to the polls (at least to vote).
 What’s wrong?
 Didn’t like the insanely driven, trigger pressing, even oranger version of Chester Cheetah on bath salts?
 Were you not compelled by the other candidate, who had the personality of a robotic lizard?
 But even if the choices suck, your vote isn’t insignificant, especially in the swing states, where some were won by only a few thousand votes.
-All the numbers didn’t come in, and you’ll be updated on that when they do come.
-I wonder if Trump has a numbers guy (he most definitely does).

 According to the United States Elections Project, there were 231,556,622 Americans eligible to vote, but only 131,741,000 voted.
 This means that a significant portion of the country didn’t vote.
 What’s wrong, people?
 Don’t like your intelligence insulted?
 The results show that 56.8% of Americans voted, yet 43.2% stayed away from the election booth.
 I’ll let you take a look at what I mean:

 |Voting Eligible Population Ballots*||Voter Eligible Population That Didn’t Vote||Voter Eligible Population Total|

 |131,741,000 (56.8 percent)||99,815,122 (43.2 percent)||231,556,622|